Andrzej Wróblewski: Last years

 In the early 1950s in the People's Republic of Poland Wróblewski adopted the state-favoured style of socrealism.
 After the death of Soviet premier Joseph Stalin and resulting destalinization lessened governmental pressures on various spheres of life, art included.

 Wroblewski died in a mountaineering accident in Tatry on 23 March 1957.
 He was the author of over 150 oil paintings, 1400 drawings, dozens of other art forms and over 80 published articles.
 His works are featured in the collections of many Polish museums and exhibitions.

 Art market

-In November 2021, his painting titled Two Married Women (Polish: "Dwie mężatki") was sold at an auction in Warsaw for a record 13.4 million zloty (ca. $3.2 million) becoming at the time the most expensive work of art sold on the Polish market.
+In November 2021, his painting titled Two Married Women (Polish: "Dwie mężatki") was sold at an auction in Warsaw for a record 13.4 million zloty (ca. US$3.2 million) becoming at the time the most expensive work of art sold on the Polish market.
 It was painted in 1949 and is part of the artists' Societal Contrasts series.
 It is considered an iconic work of Polish post-war art.